The Gobi March (Mongolia) 2017 starts on Sunday, 18 June and is the 14th edition of the event.

 *NOTE: that all distances are subject to change.

-The 250-kilometer / 155 mile course will take competitors through beautiful landscapes, rough terrain and unique cultures off the beaten track.
+The 250-kilometer / 155 mile course will take competitors through beautiful landscapes, rough terrain and unique culture off the beaten track.
 The course is primarily on tracks, trails and off-road.
-Terrain will consist of a combination of grassland, fields, some soft sand and dunes, rocky terrain, river beds, gravel tracks, river crossings, climbs and descents.
-The course does not include technical climbing.
+Terrain will consist of a combination of grassland, fields, soft sand and dunes, rocky terrain, river beds, gravel tracks, river crossings, climbs and descents.
+The course does not include technical climbing./p>

 During each stage checkpoints are located approximately every 10 kilometers (6 miles) along the course.